 The Benefits of Make Ahead Meals

 Let me tell you, freezer cooking is great for so many reasons!
 For starters, it goes really well with the habit of weekly meal planning.
-It gives you flexibility with your meal planning as there is always a back up meal available.
+It gives you flexibility as there is always a back up meal available.

-Freezer cooking also reduces the stress around meal times.
+Freezer cooking can also help reduce the stress around meal times.
 This can be a sanity saver for parents of younger children and babies, around dinner time when it seems the whole household melts down at the same time.
 Well, at least in my household!!

-Freezer cooking also reduces clean up time and mess around dinner time.
+Freezer cooking can reduces clean up time and mess around dinner time as you not having to cook every night.

 It’s like having a night off cooking without having to buy takeaway!!